-If you wish to join in the fun you can email firstname.lastname@example.org.
-I am taking names of interested students and will try to form a new class as soon as interest of 2 or more students is achieved.
-Enrollment is required.
-Scroll down to see the lessons to find the month and current lesson.
+If you wish to join in the fun you can email firstname.lastname@example.org with any questions.
 You can also schedule sewing time with Jenny if you wish help in catching up with the lessons.
-All sessions are taught by Jenny’s Sewing Studio using power point demonstration and sewing machine demonstration.
-A basic power point demonstration of previous lessons is on line.
-Questions? email:
+All sessions are taught by Jenny’s Sewing Studio using a combination of power point and sewing machine demonstration.
+PDF class notes of each class are available to purchase for $5.00.
+Make up sessions are also available for $20.00 and can be scheduled using the email address.

 Learn to create templates.
 Homework will be to make all the templates in the book for lesson 2.